Request White Paper

 Designing recyclability into fibre-based packaging using fully soluble biodigestible barrier systems

-This whitepaper explores how recyclability can be designed into fibre-based packaging using commercially available, fully soluble bio-digestible barrier systems.
+This whitepaper explores how recyclability can be designed into fiber-based packaging using commercially available, fully soluble bio-digestible barrier systems.

-Hydropol has also been shown to increase some paper strength properties (tear, burst, puncture and tensile strength), allowing laminated papers to be heat-sealed for ‘form, fill and seal’ fibre packaging applications.
-Hydropol is designed to solublise at the typical repulping temperatures and durations used by high volume recycling mills allowing fibre to be dispersed to make new paper.
+Hydropol has also been shown to increase some paper strength properties (tear, burst, puncture and tensile strength), allowing laminated papers to be heat-sealed for ‘form, fill and seal’ fiber packaging applications.
+Hydropol is designed to solubilize at the typical repulping temperatures and durations used by high-volume recycling mills allowing fiber to be dispersed to make new paper.